 Five-point safety harness.
 Look for a five-point safety harness, common on most models except for some skimpier strollers.
 It attaches above the shoulders, around the waist, and between the legs for maximum safety.
 The best harnesses are fully adjustable and offer a snug fit.
 A good safety harness will keep them in place over sudden bumps and prevent escapees from escaping while you're not looking.

 Braking systems.
 Whether you want your baby to stay put while you zip your coat or you need to cut all momentum in a hurry, you don't want to skimp on stroller brakes.
 It's important to have a braking system you can get comfortable with using and doesn't chew up your toes as you stroll.
 Different brands and models use different mechanisms like a foot bar across the back, individual pedals above the rear wheels, or, less commonly, hand-operated systems.

-Canopies with SPF.
+Canopies with UPF.
 Stroller canopies are essential for protecting babies from harmful UV light from the sun, as infants are far more sensitive to light than adults.
-The best baby stroller canopies feature SPF treatment for ultimate protection from UV rays and are included on many strollers from full size to lightweight.
-Various lengths offer differing amounts of shade, and some include provisions for waterproof rain covers, insect netting, and more.
+The best baby stroller canopies feature UPF 50 protection, which blocks at least 98 percent of UV rays.
+UPF protection can be inherent to the canopy material due to its construction, weight, or color, or added via special treatment.
+Canopies with UPF are included on many strollers from full size to lightweight.
+Various canopy lengths offer differing amounts of shade, and some include provisions for waterproof rain covers, insect netting, and more.

 Fabrics.
 Strollers for infants will stay relatively clean and free of messes, while your toddler's stroller will go through a whirlwind of crumbs and drink spills daily.
 Do your research and ensure that your stroller features innovative fabric durable enough to last for years but easy to clean quickly.